The bottom line

-Image cropping comes with many presets, including some for the popular social media platforms like Facebook, Twitter, Instagram, YouTube, Pinterest, and LinkedIn.
-These help you get images in the correct format right away, so you don’t have to crop afterwards.
+Image cropping comes with many presets, including some for popular social media platforms like Facebook, Twitter, Instagram, YouTube, Pinterest, and LinkedIn.
+These help you get images in the correct format right away, so you don’t have to crop afterward.

 Filters & effects

 Filters and effects come in two separate tabs.
-The effects enable you to achieve different drawing styles, such as turning photos into paintings or cartoons, while filters change colours and lighting.
+The effects enable you to achieve different drawing styles, such as turning photos into paintings or cartoons, while filters change colors and lighting.

 Arguably, filters and effects are the main points of Colorcinch, and I admit there are a lot of them.
 But I didn’t like how long Colorcinch took to apply an effect.
 I had to wait 1-2 minutes each time I tried a new effect.
 So, fooling around to find the best one is almost impossible unless you have plenty of time.

 In contrast, the filters are applied in a flash.
 They’re like Lightroom presets, although I couldn’t create or import a filter myself.
 I was eager to test the HDR filter as a photographer, but it left a bitter taste.
 It increased clarity (as found in Lightroom), thus posterizing the image.